TinosNitso/VanityTXID-Plugin/README.md

 # VanityTXID-Plugin

-Warning: Input Script must be no longer than **510** Bytes (1020 digits). v1.5.0 allows script inputs up to 520B, which is incorrect, and could conceivably cause loss of money (especially on purpose).
-VanityP2SH appends 10B to the script, e.g. '08'+'00'*8+'75', and those 10B are all or nothing.

-Another issue is that .show_message truncates the output (vanity script).
-In that case the user needs to double-click & copy-paste script elsewhere (to vanitize a large smart contract).
-Next version will remedy this & 510B limit.
-Full support for SLP Ed. v3.6.6 will also be re-enabled.

-The next version will enable higher thread numbers.
-In C++ instead of including mutex, it's much better to pass pointers to each thread so they can report back.
-Unfortunately increasing thread count doesn't speed up the hash rate (at least not for the TXID hashing).
-I max out at exactly 1.96 MH/s using both 8 & 64 threads, (double) hashing 207 Bytes, & 256 threads got me 1.93 MH/s.
-True hash rate measurements for both generators are exactly the same as I've previously reported, using only 8 threads.

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshots/v1.5.0.png)

 v1.5.0 screenshot used nonce '07000000006e2b40', corresponding to the 8th thread. with hash rate 1.2 MH/s for 394B txn.
 I suspect assembly code might be a few times faster than sha256.cpp (BCHN).
 For my i7-2600 CPU, I've read estimates ranging from 5 to 24 MH/s for an 80B block header.
-For 197B I get over 1.9 MH/s, & 6.2 MH/s is for address generation (quadruple the speed of VanitygenCash).
+For 197B I get nearly 2 MH/s, & 6.2 MH/s is for address generation (quadruple the speed of VanitygenCash).

 SLP Edition versions 3.6.7-dev6 & 3.6.7-dev5 (for macOS) don't use up a CPU processor in the background, unlike 3.6.6.
 The pre-releases also have newer code.
 The CPU usage issue arises on all 3 OSs.
 As of v1.5.0 I've dropped support for 3.6.6 due to the difference in how Wallet Contacts are handled.